cincospenguinos/CircleGa/README.md

 	- [ ] It handles momentum
 	- [ ] Momentum is lost in collision
 	- [ ] Players can't move through each other
+- [ ] Enemies fire bullets at players at certain intervals
 - [x] There is a screen that shows text
 - [ ] Music plays while the screen shows the text
 - [x] The first group of text is shown after the first level